Students from the Philippines wanted to know “When are you bringing Ben’s to the Philippines?”

 In DC and in attendance for the 1963 March on Washington and Rev. King’s, I have a Dream Speech

-In DC September 1963 when 4 little black girls were blown up in their church
+In DC on September 1963 when 4 little black girls were blown up in their church

-In 1965 hired by United Planning Organization (UPO) as Neighborhood Worker with Petey Green and H Rap Brown
+In 1965 I was hired by United Planning Organization (UPO) as Neighborhood Worker with Petey Green and H Rap Brown

-In 1968 on the front lines of the riots on the U Street corridor (Roving Leader DC Recreation Department)
+In 1968 I was on the front lines of the riots on the U Street corridor (Roving Leader DC Recreation Department)

 Looking back and at today’s race relations in America it makes one wonder are we regressing?

-Quincy Jones made an observation as it related to racism in 1941 at the age of 19, he was traveling with band leader Lionel Hampton to Europe, he said, “It turned me upside down, altering my view of racism in the America.”
+Quincy Jones was 19 years old when he made an observation as it related to racism in America in 1941.
+He was traveling with band leader Lionel Hampton to Europe, he said, “It turned me upside down, altering my view of racism in my country.”

 ‘It gave you some sense of perspective of past, present and future.
 I took the myopic conflict between black and white in the United States and put it on another level because I saw the turmoil between the Armenians and the Turks, and the Cypriots and the Greeks, and the Swedes and the Danes, and the Koreans and the Japanese.
 Everybody had these hassles, and you saw it was a basic part of human nature, these conflicts.
 It opened my soul, it opened my mind.’
 What a sad commentary on the human race.

 Quincy forgot to throw Native Americans and European Americans into the mix

 It has often been said “If you don’t know your history you are bound to repeat it.”
 AME Church in Charleston, S. C. June 2015 nine died!